-No. You should speak with your healthcare providers before making any changes to this medication.
-For some women, the benefits of staying on an antidepressant during pregnancy may outweigh any potential risks.
+Talk with your healthcare providers before making any changes to this medication.
+For some women, the benefits of staying on an antidepressant during pregnancy may outweigh any potential risks.*

 Can taking trazodone cause a miscarriage?

-Probably not.
 Miscarriage can occur in any pregnancy.
-One study found no increase in miscarriage when women took trazodone during pregnancy.
+One study found no increase in miscarriage when women took trazodone during pregnancy.*

 Does taking trazodone in the first trimester increase the chance of birth defects?

-Probably not.
 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
-Studies have looked at close to 200 pregnancies when the mother took trazodone during the first trimester and did not find an increase in the chance of birth defects.
+Studies have looked at close to 200 pregnancies when the mother took trazodone during the first trimester and did not find an increase in the chance of birth defects.*

 Could taking trazodone in the second or third trimester cause other pregnancy complications?

-Probably not.
-One study found no greater chance for preterm delivery (delivery before week 37) or low birth weight of babies whose mothers had taken trazodone during pregnancy.
+One study found no greater chance for preterm delivery (delivery before week 37) or low birth weight of babies whose mothers had taken trazodone during pregnancy.*